Stuart Weitzman School of Design

 Philadelphia, PA 19104

 Applying for graduation does not ensure that the degree will be conferred.
-Students are responsible for meeting all degree requirements and fulfilling all financial obligations prior to graduation.
-Students are responsible for ensuring that their academic record reflects all approved course substitutions and/or waivers prior to graduation.
-Deficient course grades from prior terms must be submitted by the deadline on the academic calendar.
+Students must meet all degree requirements in order to graduate.
+Students are responsible for ensuring that their academic record reflects all approved course substitutions and/or waivers prior to graduation and notifying the Weitzman Registrar if any corrections are needed.
+Work for courses with an Incomplete grade must be completed in time for the instructor to enter the final grade by April 15 in order for the student to be included in the Weitzman graduation booklet and ceremony.
 Expected graduates who do not meet degree eligibility for any reason must reapply to graduate and if applicable, register for additional coursework in compliance with the Weitzman School’s continuous registration policy.

-No grade changes are accepted once a student has graduated.
+No grade changes due to additional or revised work are accepted once a student has graduated.

 Students enrolled in the Ph.D. in Architecture, Ph.D. in City Planning, and the M.S. in Architecture must follow the guidelines from the Office of the Vice Provost for Education regarding thesis/dissertation submission.

 All University of Pennsylvania Stuart Weitzman School of Design students (Professional Masters, PhD, and Research Masters) must submit the University graduation application by the term deadline.
-Failure to submit an application by the deadline may result in degree conferral being postponed until the next term.
+Failure to submit an application by the deadline may result in degree conferral being postponed until the next term and will result in the graduate's name being omitted from the University Commencement booklet.

 Certificate Students: